Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 }
 ```

-Cool so we have a token let's query the api-server from a Pod.
-The follwing command will start the pod in interactive mode run the command `kubectl version` and the exit and delete the Pod.
+Cool, so we have a token.
+Let's query the api server from a Pod.
+The following command will start the pod in the interactive mode.
+Run the command `kubectl version` and then exit and delete the Pod.

 ```powershell
 kubectl run kubectl --image bitnami/kubectl -i --rm --restart=Never -- version
 ```

-Now let's try and querying Pods.
+Now let's try querying Pods.

 ```powershell
 kubectl run kubectl --image bitnami/kubectl -i --rm --restart=Never -- get po